FriendDotSpace/contracts/README.md

 ## Contract Architecture

-The project consists of three main contracts:
+The project consists of four main contracts:

 ### FriendKey
 The main contract that inherits from several OpenZeppelin contracts: